unnus/unnus/content/medical/hospital-branding-how-to-build-a-timeless-hospital-brand.md

 <p>All the touchpoints, nurses, physicians, websites, receptionist, press, advertising, social media, all together—yelled <b>safety</b>.</p>

-<p>If you read their blog, they solely talk about lowering medical errors, preventing patient falls, reducing readmission rates, and leading a healthier lifestyle.</p>
+<p>If you read their blog, they solely talk about lowering medical errors, preventing patient falls, reducing readmission rates, and leading a healthier lifestyle.
-<p>Even in the brand name, tone of voice, logo, website, color schemes, and marketing, all connote safety first.</p>
-<p>Laser-focusing on being healthy rather than treating patients with leading-edge tech.
 </p>

   <p>In other words, they stood for a cause: <b>safer healthcare</b>.</p>